nicbou/winston/readme.md

 ## Setup

+### Requirements

 To use Winston, you will need the `gstreamer0.10-pocketsphinx` package and its dependencies.
+You will also need `festival` so Winston can reply back.
+Festival can easily be replaced by any text-to-speech software by overriding the text_to_speech function in utils/texttospeech.py

+*Note: there might be packages which I forgot about, so do not hesitate to open an issue or send an email if the instructions are incomplete or unclear.
+I take these to heart, and will respond as quickly as possible.*

+### Creating commands

 There is a file called run.py that will run winston from the command line.
 Make sure to open it as it contains a very simple example that will show you how to define commands.
 By default, run.py uses grammar.fsg, and will recognize these commands.
 Feel free to define your own grammar and commands.

+### Running Winston

 Once installed, run winston by running winston/run.py, or by importing the required modules in your own project.

-*Note: there might be packages which I forgot about, so do not hesitate to open an issue or send an email if the instructions are incomplete or unclear.
-I take these to heart, and will respond as quickly as possible.*

 ## Creating commands